 How Botox Treatment Works

 Botox isn’t right for everyone.
-If you currently have a skin infection, any muscle or nerve disorders, are pregnant or breastfeeding, or have any challenges in breathing or swallowing, you likely are not a good candidate for Botox.
+If you currently have a skin infection, any muscle or nerve disorders, are pregnant or breastfeeding, or have any challenges in breathing or swallowing, you likely are not a good candidate for Botox work.
 While our Botox providers are highly skilled, if it doesn’t appear that you can safely tolerate the therapy, it can’t be given.

 You may receive a cold pack before or after your injections to help with any discomfort.
 If you’re terribly needle phobic, let your physician know so they can put the best tools to use to reduce your emotional stress.